github/codeql/docs/ql-documentation/learn-ql/python/pointsto-type-infer.rst

 Using type inference
 --------------------

-In this example we use type inference to determine when an object is used as a sequence in a ``for`` statement, but that object might not be an iterable.
+In this example we use type inference to determine when an object is used as a sequence in a ``for`` statement, but that object might not be an ``"iterable"``.

 First of all find what object is used in the ``for`` loop: